Skip to main content

 • scans of internal injuries, including X-ray and/or CT scan

-Medical staff will be able to provide HIV Post-exposure prophylaxis (HIV PEP) treatment to prevent HIV infection.
-HIV PEP medication needs to be taken within 72 hours of the incident for it to be effective, and the treatment continues for 28 days.
-The NHS may be able to commence or continue the 28-day treatment when you return to the UK.
+HIV post-exposure prophylaxis (PEP) medication (a treatment that can prevent HIV infection) needs to be taken within 72 hours of the incident for it to be effective.
+The NHS may be able to start or continue the 28-day treatment when you return to the UK.

 HIV PEPs are only available at designated hospitals.
-Contact the Home of Red Ribbon organisation on +86 (0)10 84322250 (English-speaking volunteers available) to find out your nearest hospital that provides HIV PEP services.
+Contact the Home of Red Ribbon organisation on +86 (0)10 84322250 (English-speaking volunteers available) to find the nearest hospital that provides HIV PEP services.
 If you are unable to do this, we can help you contact the local authority.

 More information about HIV, AIDS and HIV PEP is in the Information on HIV for foreigners in China guide (PDF, 7.9 MB), produced by UNAIDS, the Home of Red Ribbon and WHOCC- BDH.